Theodore Roosevelt Birthplace: Where History Comes Alive!

 Take a tour of the Theodore Roosevelt Birthplace and explore five period rooms, including the restored library, dining room, parlor, nursery, and master bedroom.
 Explore the artifacts in these rooms and learn stories of how growing up in Manhattan influenced the man Theodore Roosevelt became.

 Please Note: The upper exhibit gallery, known as the 'Lion's Room', is currently closed for renovations.

 Curriculum-based programmingHey teachers!
 Want to bring your class to Theodore Roosevelt Birthplace for a ranger guided tour, or programs?
-Take a look at our educational flier (accessible version) for program offerings, as well as information on trip grants!
+Please email e-mail us

-Theodore Roosevelt Birthplace Field Trip: In this 70-minute program, watch a 25-minute introductory film and explore five period rooms within the residence that show what “Teedie’s” (Theodore Roosevelt’s childhood nickname) childhood house looked like.
+Theodore Roosevelt Birthplace Field Trip: In this 90-minute program, watch a 25-minute introductory film and explore five period rooms within the residence that show what “Teedie’s” (Theodore Roosevelt’s childhood nickname) childhood house looked like.
 Learn the early influences on Theodore’s life that would carry through to his adulthood achievements.
-Good for grades 2+.
+Good for grades 3+.